tetenc555/Opencore-ThinkPad-T480/README.md

 <summary><strong>🔄 Not tested (yet) :< </strong></summary>
 </br>

+If you tried some of these please let me know via the discussions tab!
 - [ ] WWAN
 - [ ] Dualbooting Linux (with OpenCore)
 - [ ] 4k60 output via HDMI 2.0 (in both USB-Cs and HDMI ports)